-Here are the main pressure points for relieving sinus congestion.
-These points have fancy names, like “drilling bamboo” and “flowery powderpuff heaven blah blah”, and also scientific names, like “G7″ etc… but we’ll skip those and use my names.
+When learning how to relieve sinus pressure, these are the main pressure points you will focus on.
+These points have fancy names, like “drilling bamboo” and “flowery powderpuff heaven blah blah”, and also scientific names, like “G7” etc… but we’ll skip those and use my names.

 Sinus Pressure Points On The Face

 The face has a number of points.
 I’ll show you the pictures first and then try to explain how it works and what you can expect when pressing or massaging the pressure point.

 Located just above the bridge of the nose, in between your eyebrows, you will be able to feel the ridges of the eyebrows come together.
 That is the point you’re going to be accessing.